laboratoiredebiophotonique/transient_grating_artifact_filter/README.md

 Transient gradient artifact filtering in the Fourier domain on 2D time-resolved spectroscopy map.

-- First separate the input image (time-resolved spectroscopy map) into "smooth" and "periodic" components as per [Moisan, 2010](https://link.springer.com/article/10.1007/s10851-010-0227-1) to reduce the effect of the "cross" pattern in the Discrete Fourier transform due to the
-- non-periodic nature of the image.
+- Separate the input image (time-resolved spectroscopy map) into "smooth" and "periodic" components as per [[Moisan, 2010](https://link.springer.com/article/10.1007/s10851-010-0227-1)] to reduce the effect of the "cross" pattern at the center of the Discrete Fourier transform due to the non-periodic nature of the image.

 - Filter the artifact from the periodic component in the Fourier domain using an ellipse with a pass-band cutout at the center to preserve the low-frequency content of the